cs340-25/students/ymandeng.md

 My name is Yves Song.
 I'm currently a student at UT and I work on Software Development at Ametek.
 I'm interested in Cyber Security, specifically in the network and cloud.
-I enjoy coding and collaborating.
+I enjoy coding and collaborating and look to work in a project that allows me to code in a frontend framework.